cybercdh/s3-warden/README.md

 ```

 ### Usage
-To use s3-warden, simply provide the bucket name using the -b flag and optionally enable verbose output with -v:
+To use s3-warden, simply pipe your bucket name(s) via stdin and optionally enable verbose output with -v:

 ```sh
 Usage of s3-warden: